Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

 Save on fuel

-Our van isn’t the most fuel economic car – she does about 12.5L per 100 kms.
+Our van isn’t the most fuel economic car – she does about 12.5L per 100 kms or 19 miles per gallon.
 Any other smaller or more modern car is capable of halving that figure – which is also something to consider when buying your car, seeing as you’ll be driving way more than you’ve ever done before.

 Cook for yourself